vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/2_HIS_WORKS.md

 THE PLACE OF AND THE OCCASION FOR ITS COMPOSITION.

 It was written at the house of Mandra?.
-And it was at the combined request of his younger brother, Manoratha, his dear pupil, Mandra, his loving cousins, and some other devotees of Siva, such as Rāmagupta, that he undertook to write this work.
+And it was at the combined request of his younger brother, Manoratha, his dear pupil, Mandra, his loving cousins, and some other devotees of śiva, such as Rāmagupta, that he undertook to write this work.
 As a matter of fact the idea of writing such a work was already in his mind.
 This combined request simply gave an additional impetus and so the work was taken up immediately.

 SEITS AUTHORITY.
 Although it is full of quotations in support of the various points, discussed therein, from ever so many Tantras, yet, according to Abhinava's own statement, it is primarily based upon the authority of the Mālinī4 Vijaya Tantra.
 This Tantra is the most important of all the three, Siddhā, Nāmaka and Mālini, which primarily contain the principles and teachings of the system called the Trika, and represents the essence of all the ninety-two Agamas